Black Tap

 • Orchard

 Kind Kones dishes out quite a variety of healthy, vegan and mostly gluten-free sweet treats, made from scratch without all the nasties.
 The kid-friendly colouring station is perfect for keeping the kiddos occupied while you brave the queues for those tasty cones.
-Flavours rotate daily but look out for the signature – Blue Planet, which looks like Earth with green matcha cake bits and a base that is coconut, cashew and almond milk with vanilla and a natural blue pea flower dye.
+Flavours rotate daily but look out for the signature – Blue Planet, which looks like Earth with green matcha cake bits and a base that is made of coconut, cashew and almond milk with vanilla and a natural blue pea flower dye.
 Trust us, we've not seen any kid that ever resisted one.

 Advertising